Watts-Lab/task-mapping/tasks/summaries/Guessing the correlation-writeup.md

 Participants receive a series of scatter plots which are a series of points plotted on a grid.
 In any round, all participants see plots with an identical correlation.

 ## 2. Goal Directives
 The goal is to estimate the correlation of the points on the grid.
 (For example, if all the dots are in a straight line pointing upwards, the correlation is 1; if the dots are completely scattered randomly with no pattern at all, the correlation is 0).
-There is no time limit to make an estimation.
+There is a time limit to make an estimation.

 Participants are evaluated on the accuracy of their judgment.
 They receive the highest score by guessing the exact correlation but they have to try to get as many points as possible by being as precise as they can.
 After participants sumbit their guess, they can see the true correlation and see whether they are right or wrong as well as how close their guess is to the true correlation.